This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Fresh dates will keep for up to 2 weeks in the refrigerator if you wrap them tightly.
 If you have too many dates, freeze them and they will last throughout the winter.
 You can also dehydrate and store them in a cool, dry place for 6 to 12 months.

-- Using a food processor, finely grind the pistachios.
+- Using a food processor or coffee/spice grinder, finely grind the pistachios.

 - Transfer to a bowl and mix to a paste with the powdered sugar or stevia, orange blossom water, orange zest and juice.